chef/automate/components/docs-chef-io/content/automate/loadbalancer_configuration.md

          | sudo tee /etc/ssl/chefinfraserver.example.com/chefinfraserver.example.com.pem
       ```

 1. Once HA Proxy is installed, add the following to the configuration file present at `/etc/haproxy/haproxy.cfg`.
-This will set the load balancer config for chef automate and chef infra server.
+This will set the load balancer config for Chef Infra Server.

    ```bash
    # The below section is used for HTTP calls